96boards/website/src/content/projects/currenttracking/currenttracking.md

   In this project, a simple AI system is used to show that with current metering, you can find it, and be informed when something goes wrong.
 images:
-  - CurrentTracking_FrontPage.png
+  - ./_images/CurrentTracking_FrontPage.png
-image: ../../assets/images/projects/currenttracking-thumb.png
+# image: ../../assets/images/projects/currenttracking-thumb.png
 image_name: currenttracking-thumb.png
 image_thumb: currenttracking-thumb.png
 categories:
   - dragonboard410c
-slug: projects/CurrentTracking/
+slug: currenttracking/
-layout: ../../layouts/Project.astro
 ---

 # Electrical Current Tracking

 Do you want to know if a device went haywire or working just fine?
 In this project, a simple AI system is used to show that with current metering, you can find it, and be informed when something goes wrong.